spxp/spxp-specs/SPXP-Spec.md

 ### 1.2 Profile URI
 Every social profile is addressed by an _absolute URI_ as defined in [RFC 3986 Section 4.3](https://tools.ietf.org/html/rfc3986#section-4.3).
-Every protocol client must support at least the scheme “https” and can choose to additionally support the scheme “http” and others.
+Every protocol client must support at least the scheme `https` and can choose to additionally support the scheme `http` and others.

 ### 1.3 Unique profile identification